rapid7/cluster-discovery/README.md

 ### Consul

-To discover cluster instances using Consul by AutoScaling Group use something like the following example.
-The keys `aws_region`, `aws_asg` are all required.
+To discover cluster instances using Consul use something like the following example.
+The keys `consul_url` and `consul_service` are required, `leader` and `tags` are optional.

 ```ruby
 instances = Cluster::Discovery.discover(